elasticpath/docusaurus-snapshot-version/Readme.md

 ## DocusaurusV1-SnapshotVersion

 Elastic Path uses [Docusaurus - V1](https://docusaurus.io/) for generating documentation site.
-It's a great tool and has been useful in delivering our documentation easily and quickly.
-It also has out-of-the box versioning feature, which is needed for any software project documentation.
+Docusaurus is a great tool that has been useful in delivering our documentation easily and quickly.

+Docusaurus has a versioning feature, which is needed for any software project documentation.
+The Elastic Path DevOps team found that the versioning feature, which uses a fallback approach, was not sufficient and decided to implement a snapshot approach instead.

 ## Concepts

 ### Why was this tool created?

-Docusaurus provides feature for managing versions.
-It uses [Fallback functinoality](https://docusaurus.io/docs/en/versioning#fallback-functionality) when creating new versions of docs.
-The concept/architecture of “new version” in Docusaurus - V1 has some issues/limitations that makes it very difficult to maintain a documentation site that is constantly changing across different versions.
+Docusaurus provides a feature for managing versions.
+It uses [Fallback functionality](https://docusaurus.io/docs/en/versioning#fallback-functionality) when creating new versions of docs.
+The concept/architecture of a “new version” in Docusaurus V1 has some issues and limitations that make it very difficult to maintain a documentation site that is constantly changing across different versions.

-**Assets are not being versioned** - Every documentation will have images.
-Docusaurus does not provide any guidance, conventions, or feature for managing these static assets.
-There isn't any straight-forward way of managing images used in different versions of docs.
+**Assets are not versioned** - Assets include images, which are a part of most documentation sites.
+Docusaurus does not provide any guidance, conventions, or features for managing assets.
+There isn't a straightforward way of managing images used in different versions of the documentation.

-**Fallback based versioning is not practical** - This concept creates a new copy of documents, if and only if, the contents has changed from previous version.
-Because of this, following issues appear:
+**Fallback-based versioning is not practical** - A new version of a file is created if and only if the file content has changed from the previous version.
+The following issues arise:

-When a new version is created, `doc1.md` may not have had any changes compared to the previuos version.
-So, `doc1.md` will not be created for the new version but will be generated from previous version as a page when the site is built.
-But after the version is created, how do we make changes to `doc1.md` in that new version since there isn't any source copy generated for this doc when version was created?
+- When a new version is created, `doc1.md` may not have had any changes compared to the previous version.
+So, `doc1.md` is not created for the new version, but the `doc1.md` file is included when the new version of the documentation site is built.
+After the version is created, Docusaurus is not clear about how to make changes to `doc1.md` in the new version when the file wasn't copied to the new version.

-How do we update an older version without it directly affecting the newer version?
-For example, there are 2 versions named `1.0.0` and `2.0.0`.
-Due to Fallback functionality `doc1.md` is not created in `2.0.0` when this version was created because there were no changes at the time.
-But, if `doc1.md` needs a change that doesn't apply to `2.0.0`, how to we make that change without impacting `2.0.0`?
+- When a file needs a change that affects version `1.0.0` of the site, the change might not be suitable for version `2.0.0`.
+However, version `2.0.0` uses that file.
+Docusaurus is not clear about how to resolve this situation.

 ### How does this tool work?

 This tool was created to solve the problems mentioned above.
-It provides a new command, `docusaurus-snapshotVersion`, for creating new version.
+It provides a new command, `docusaurus-snapshot-version`, for creating new version.
 It's a wrapper for the built-in command Docusaurus uses to create new versions.

-The command uses a convention for managing static static assets.
-Expectation is that:
+The command uses the following conventions for managing static assets:

-- All static assets for "next release" will be at the root of `docs/assets/` directory as a flat hierarchy (i.e. no sub-directory).
+- All static assets for the "next release" are at the root of the `docs/assets/` directory as a flat structure, that is, there are no sub-directories.
-- All static assets for "versioned docs" will be at the root of `docs/assets/versioned-docs/` directory as a flat hierarcy (i.e. no sub-directory).
+- All static assets for "versioned docs" are at the root of the directory `docs/assets/version-<version-number>/` in a flat structure, that is, there are no sub-directories.

-    Ideally, the versioned assets would reside with versioned documents (i.e. `website/versioned-docs/assets/`).
-But this cannot be achieved without changing core logic of Docusaurus V1.
+    Ideally, the versioned assets would reside with the versioned documents (i.e. `website/versioned_docs/version-<version-number>/assets/`), but this cannot be achieved without changing the core logic of Docusaurus V1.

-The `docusaurus-snapshotVersion` command works in following way when it is executed:
+When you execute the `docusaurus-snapshot-version` command, the following steps are performed:

+1. In the "next release" directory:

-1. Add a dummy line to the end of **all** documents (only files with `.md` extension) in “next release” docs.
+  - Adds a new line to the end of all `*.md` files.
-2. Add a dummy line to the end of sidebar configuration file for “next release” docs.
+  - Adds a new line to the end of the `website/sidebars.json` file.

-3. Execute the command (`docusaurus-version`) from Docusaurus for creating a new version.
+2. Creates a new version in the `website/versioned_docs/` directory by running the following command: `docusaurus-version`

-    Because all documents and sidebar configuration of "next release" docs have a change, Docusaurus will copy all documents from "next release" docs to "new version" as well as create a new copy of the sidebar configuration for that version.
+    Because all the Markdown files and the `sidebars.json` file contain a change (the new line), Docusaurus copies all the files from the "next release" location to the "new version" location.

-4. Undo the dummy changes made in step 1 & 2 for both "next reelease" and "new version" docs.
+3. Removes the new lines that were added in step 1 for both the "next release" and the "new version".

-5. Copy all files in `docs/assets/` (without any sub-directories) directory into `docs/assets/<new-version>/` directory
+4. Copies all the files from the `docs/assets/` directory (without any sub-directories) into the `docs/assets/version-<new-version>/` directory.

-6. In the “new version” update all documents containing image references to point to the new asset directory created in previous step.
+5. In the `website/versioned_docs/version-<version-number>/` directory, updates all the documents containing image references to point to the new assets directory created in the previous step.

 ## Usage

-1. Add/install this module in your project:
+1. Add this module to your Docusaurus project:

-  - Yarn: `yarn add https://github.elasticpath.net/ppatel/docusaurus-snapshotVersion.git --dev`
+  - Yarn: `yarn add https://github.com/elasticpath/docusaurus-snapshot-version.git --dev`
-  - Npm: `npm install https://github.elasticpath.net/ppatel/docusaurus-snapshotVersion.git --save-dev`
+  - Npm: `npm install https://github.com/elasticpath/docusaurus-snapshot-version.git --save-dev`

+  > **Note**: At the moment, this tool is not published to npm registry.
+We can add a git repository as a dependency.

 2. Run the following command to create a new version from "next release" docs.

     ```sh
-    $ ./node_modules/.bin/docusaurus-snapshotVersion create <version> [siteDir]
+    $ ./node_modules/.bin/docusaurus-snapshot-version create <version> [siteDir]
     ```

-    - `<version>` is mandatory, which should be the value of the new version being created (i.e. `1.1.x`, `2.0.0`, etc.).
+    - `<version>` - Required.
+The value of the new version to create, such as `1.1.x` or `2.0.0`.

-    - `[siteDir]` is optional.
-It can be absolute or relative path to the `website` directory of Docusaurus V1 project.
+    - `[siteDir]` - Optional.
+The absolute or relative path to the `website` directory of the Docusaurus V1 project.